Board of Directors

 Trina joined the Board on 1 September 2018.
 She is a member of CFS’s Finance and Human Resource Committee.

 Managing Partner, PwC Myanmar

-Chao Choon graduated from the National University of Singapore with First Class Honours in Bachelor of Accountancy, and holds a MBA (Banking & Finance) from Nanyang Business School.
-He is a Fellow of both the Institute of Singapore Chartered Accountants and the Chartered Accountants Australia and New Zealand.
+Chao Choon graduated from the National University of Singapore with a First Class Honours, Bachelor of Accountancy and holds a MBA (Banking & Finance) from Nanyang Business School.
+He is a Fellow of both the Institute of Singapore Chartered Accountants and the Chartered Accountants Australia & New Zealand.

 Ministry of Culture, Community and Youth

-Philip Ong graduated from the University of Oxford with a Bachelor of Arts (First Class) degree in Modern History.
+Philip graduated from the University of Oxford with a Bachelor of Arts (First Class) in Modern History.
 He also holds a Masters in Public Administration from Harvard University.

 Philip joined the Board on 12 September 2017 and is the representative from MCCY.
 He is a member of CFS’s Finance and Human Resource Committee and the Nomination Committee.

 Seah Chin Siong

 Seah Chin Siong is currently President and Chief Executive Officer of the Singapore Institute of Management.

 Prior to this, Chin Siong was the Chief Executive Officer of Singapore Pools (Private) Limited.
 He led the organisation as a trusted and responsible gaming operator in Singapore.
 In addition, he led the organisation in embarking on significant efforts to transform the organisation into a modern and efficient entity.
 These include bringing Singapore Pools to become an online operator under the Remote Gambling Act, and launching Singapore Pools’ digital iShine Cloud in support of all charities and social enterprises in Singapore.